Lila Rose, president of American anti-abortion campaign group Live Action | Flickr/American Life League. CC BY-NC 2.0. Some rights reserved

 The tool, set for a global launch this summer, is being activated early in Ireland ahead of the abortion referendum.
 It allows users to see all ads that advertisers are running; it is supposed to make it harder for advertisers to target individuals without their knowledge.

-The new ‘view ads’ feature is “a small step,” according to Carolan at the TRI initiative, but it “falls short of the permanent, searchable open database of all ads that is needed.”
+The new ‘view ads’ feature is “a small step”, according to Carolan from TRI, but it “falls short of the permanent, searchable open database of all ads that is needed”.

 Ireland has one of the world’s most restrictive laws on abortion, which is only allowed if medical practitioners deem that it is necessary to save the woman’s life.
 Public support for this regime will be tested at the 25 May referendum.